How Payroll Systems Work

 • Control - As a business owner, how much control do you want over the payroll system?
 Even if you don't want to handle the day-to-day responsibilities, will your service allow you to request a report, view payment histories and make real-time changes to employee wage information when necessary [source: Hakala]?

 We hope this has been a helpful introduction to payroll systems.
-For lots more information about running a small business, follow the links below.
+For lots more information about running a small business, follow the links on the next page.

 Related HowStuffWorks Articles